 Slowly, the LCD succumed: text messages began flickering on the screen: first sporadically, then more consistently as he adjusted the wiring and the code.
 All this took about 12 minutes.

-By the time he returned to his robot project, I was sending tiny, tentative messages.
+By the time he returned to his robot project, you are sending tiny, tentative messages.

-So I started looking around for something more...
+So you start looking around for something more...
 Times Square.